hartwigmedical/scripts/peach/README.md

 Calls are ignored when none of the following are true:
 * At least one of the rs id's of the call matches an rs id from the panel JSON.
 * At least one of the covered positions of the call matches at least one of the covered positions of the variants in the panel JSON.
-In this comparison, the *covered positions* of a call or a variant are the positions of the bases in the reference allele.
+In this comparison, the *covered positions* of a call or variant are the positions of the bases in the reference allele.

 Let's call the remaining variants the *observed v37 calls*.